TomMoeras/eurovision_ranking_top10_calculator/README.md

 ...
 ```

-In this example, note how "Standard" systems like "Simple & Sweet" only award points for countries in the top 10, while "Extended" systems like "Extended Positional Proximity" also award points for countries like Finland that finished outside the top 10 (at position 11).
+In this example, note how "Standard" systems like "Simple & Sweet" only award points for countries in the top 10, while "Extended" systems like "Positional Proximity Base" also award points for countries like Finland that finished outside the top 10 (at position 11).

 ## Odds CSV Format